department-of-veterans-affairs/vagov-content/pages/dst/index.md

 ---

 <div class="va-introtext">
 Determine whether you may qualify to receive care from a third-party provider through the Veterans Community Care Program.
+Tell us where you live and the type of care you're seeking to help us determine your eligibility.
+Contact your primary care physician for any questions about your care.
 </div>
 <div id="loading" style="display:none">
 	Loading...